idontknoooo/back-end/restaurant-delivery-application/design.md

 4. Service Classes(Interface Implementation): Implementations for interfaces
 5. RestController: Using method from Service(Repository) to realize HTTP request mapping and other functionalities
 6. In restController, there can be same url map to same type of HTTP requests. e.g. localhost:/8080/restaurant for GETBYID and GETBYNAME.
 Use restaurant/{id} instead to avoid conflict

+1. Use @Slf4j for log. @Slf4j is an annotation from lombok
+2. RestTemplate: for HTTP request.
+FULLLPATH=name+path
+3. Change Menu & Dish POST Method